NixOS/nix/doc/manual/src/package-management/s3-substituter.md

-# Serving a Nix store via AWS S3 or S3-compatible Service
+# Serving a Nix store via S3

-Nix has built-in support for storing and fetching store paths from Amazon S3 and S3 compatible services.
+Nix has built-in support for storing and fetching store paths from Amazon S3 and S3-compatible services.
 This uses the same *binary* cache mechanism that Nix usually uses to fetch prebuilt binaries from [cache.nixos.org](cache.nixos.org).